Broken Access Control

 What Deva detects

 Deva detects API handlers that accept resource IDs from the request without enforcing an ownership predicate in the database query.
 The scanner identifies routes lacking authentication middleware on sensitive paths, missing CSRF token validation on state-changing endpoints, and path operations that do not canonicalize against a permitted root.
-Findings include the upstream request source, the sink, and the missing check.
+SSRF-prone fetches and IMDS-targeted requests are flagged with allowlist-resolver fix suggestions.

 Real-world breaches in this category